 We have several ongoing and soon to start research programs.
 Below are the minimal details.

-In-Person, Telehealth or Internet Cognitive-Behavioral Therapy for Insomnia (CBTi): Impacts on sleep, mental and physical health outcomes in middle aged (50-65) adults.
+Cognitive-Behavioral Therapy for Insomnia (CBTi): Healthy aging in middle aged (50-65) adults.

 Click here if interested.

 Other Ongoing Research

 R44AG056250-03A1 Gartenberg (PI) 06/01/2020-05/31/2022

 Proactive Life, Inc (Sub-NIH/NIA SBIR)

 A non-pharmacological multi-modal therapy to improve sleep and cognition and reduce mild cognitive impairment risk

 The overall objective of this research is to develop a non-pharmacological means to address sleep deficiencies and well-being in older adults.

 CER-2018C2-13262 Stone/Buysse (PIs) 05/01/2019-04/30/2023